-We can provide a list of local pubs, tea-rooms and restaurants in the area which have been recommended by friends and previous guests.
+We provide a list of local pubs, tea-rooms and restaurants in the area which have been recommended by friends and previous guests.

 We recommend the Village Store and Post Office (01305 852824).
 The shop is located on Winfrith high street, just one mile from us.
-Open daily from 7am until about 6pm and until lunch-time on Sundays.
+Normally open daily from 7am until about 6pm and until lunch-time on Sundays.
 Newspapers, greetings cards, confectionery, soft drinks, groceries, packed lunches and more to order, local bottled ales, National Lottery, etc.

 The local area has much

 to offer: the Isle of Purbeck, Swanage, Corfe Castle,

 coastal and cliff-top walks, rocky coves with rock pools and